 You can also appeal a negative Google review if the comments made are untrue or unfair.
 To do this, simply log into your Google My Business account, click the small grey icon bearing an exclamation mark in the bottom left corner, then fill out the form that pops up in as much detail as you can – including the name of the reviewer, the date, the business they reviewed and the exact reason why you think the review is unfair, misleading or incorrect.

-6. Bury a bad review under good ones with the help of Trustist
+6. Bury negative business reviews under good ones with the help of Trustist

 Bad reviews are scary, but it’s possible to turn things around and make each one a thing of the past by delivering excellent service and actively asking happy customers to post positive comments if they’ve enjoyed dealing with you.
 You can utilise software such as Trustist to encourage a flurry of good reviews and collate them together to improve your performance on Google search results.